GoChapaa/gochapaa-documents/docs/Overview.md

 sidebar_position: 1
 ---

+# GOCHAPAA WHITEPAPER

+## The Future of Finance for Africa powered by AI and Blockchain

 # Overview

 **‘Go’ means to move forward and ‘Chapaa’ is a swahili slang for ‘Money.’
 It’s a trending urban terminology started by the young hustlers from the busy and buzzing financial streets of Nairobi.**